-Is starting a business on your list of goals for 2018?
-If so, now’s a great time to do a credit check-up.
-Even if you don’t need financing and plan to bootstrap your business, getting your credit in good shape now will give you one less thing to worry about.
-And if you will need financing, having strong personal credit will be a must — especially in the early days of your business when it doesn’t yet have a successful track record to show to lenders.
+Whether you are hoping to start a business or grow yours, a credit check-up is a great idea.
+Even if you don’t need financing now, getting your credit in good shape now will give you one less thing to worry about.
+And if you do need a loan, line of credit or even a business credit card, having strong personal credit will be a must — especially in the early days of your business when it doesn’t yet have a successful track record to show to lenders.

 Here are five steps that can get you get your credit in shape to start a business.